RottenDoom/ic-engine/README.md

 ### TODO
 - Add debug and release builds
+- DLL imports and exports and live reloads
-- Start making renderer.
+- Start rendering meshes
+- Create an actual game
 - Workflows and Tests
-- DLL imports and exports and live reloads

 The project is largely based on the game engine by the cherno and kofi engine.<p>
 Thank You.